Part 1: RabbitMQ for beginners - What is RabbitMQ?

 Getting started with RabbitMQ

-Immediately after a RabbitMQ instance has been created it is possible to send a message across languages, platforms, and OS.
-This way of handling messages decouple your processes and creates a highly scalable system.
-You can now start by opening the management interface to get an overview of your RabbitMQ server.
+Immediately after creating a RabbitMQ instance you can send messages using different languages, platforms, and operating systems.
+This way of handling messages decouples your processes and creates a highly scalable system.

 The Management Interface - Management and Monitoring